AliceO2Group/AliceO2/Detectors/Calibration/README.md

 ## detector-specific-calibrator-workflow

-Each calibration will need to be implemented in the form of a workflow, whose options should include those for teh calibration device itself (`tf-per-slot` and `max-delay`, see above).
+Each calibration will need to be implemented in the form of a workflow, whose options should include those for the calibration device itself (`tf-per-slot` and `max-delay`, see above).
 The output to be sent by the calibrator should include:

 - a vector of the snapshots of the object to be put in the CCDB;